Reverse Conducting Evaluation Craig Stuart Sapp <craig@ccrma.stanford.edu> 12 October 2005 -- 31 October 2005

 Trial Quality Measurements

 Qualitatively, a score of 0-1 is an "A", 1-2 is a "B", 2-3 is a "C", 3-4 is a "D", 4-5 is an "E", and 5-6 is an "F".
-A score of 6 means the correction was 640 milliseconds, or about
+A score of 6 means the correction was 640 milliseconds, or about 2/3 of a second.

 Mostly the corrections for the average of the tapping trials are better allocated between A, B, C, and D quality.
 Again, the "A" corrections were the most common.
 The worst case correction was between a value of 5 and 6 (for the last note in the piece).
 Other corrections in the range between 4 and 5 are also likely due to an unprepared change in tempo which was not expected beforehand.